bettyblocks/roger_ui/README.md

     forward "/", Router, namespace: "roger" end
 ```
-You can change the namespace and scope to wathever works for you, then you can run `Phoenix` and navigate to `roger` namespace like: `http://localhost/roger`
+You can change the namespace and scope to wathever works for you, then you can start `Phoenix` server and navigate to `roger` namespace like: `http://localhost/roger`

 ## Installing RogerUI (Developer mode)